Note: This file is about 140K in size so may take a few seconds to load,

 Muslim teaching is that the revealed Qur’an is but a

-copy of the Mother of the Book, the perfect Qur’an which
+copy of the Mother of the Book, the perfect Qur’an which is

-said to be uncreated and has always existed with God
+said to be uncreated and has always existed with God in heaven.

 (You might realize that this generally held Muslim doctrine

-has enormous inherent philosophical difficulties, since
+has enormous inherent philosophical difficulties, since it

 postulates the existence of something uncreated alongside